pivot-access-ltd/bma-offline-docs/src/about-machines-5080.md

 <a href="#heading--about-the-machine-life-cycle"><h2 id="heading--about-the-machine-life-cycle">About the machine life-cycle</h2></a>

 One of the most important things to understand about machines is their life-cycle.
-Machines can be discovered or added, commissioned by MAAS, acquired, deployed, released, marked broken, tested, put into rescue mode, and deleted.
+Machines can be discovered or added, commissioned by MAAS, allocated, deployed, released, marked broken, tested, put into rescue mode, and deleted.
 In addition, pools, zones, and tags can be set for machines.

 <a href="#heading--enlisting-deployed-machines"><h3 id="heading--enlisting-deployed-machines">About enlisting deployed machines</h3></a>